Article by FARM TRADER

 Jaiden Drought checks out a machine that can handle one of the most corrosive work environments on the farm and still come up good year after year.

 Many things are considered farming institutions in New Zealand - including our ability to fix anything with either baling twine or No.8 wire, black singlets, Toyota Hilux’s and Red Bands (now also available in jandle and work boot form).
 This also crosses over into the machinery world with SAM Spreaders being right up there.
-Having been in the business of making fertiliser spreaders for 35 years, Coombridge & Alexander first launched the SAM spreader in plain red, then switched to the more familiar green and yellow in 1995.
+Having been in the business of making fertiliser spreaders for 35 years, Coombridge & Alexander first launched the SAM spreader in plain red, then switched to the more familiar green and yellow.
 In 2005, the plastic hopper version in the same livery, took over from the traditional steel bin.

 Coombridge and Alexander, nestled in the heart of the Waikato, has been in the manufacturing business since 1940.
 It started out making posts but switched to farm machinery in 1946 and hasn’t looked back.
 The company also offers a wide range of tip trailers and feed out wagons and, given Kiwi farmers reputation for ‘looking after’ equipment and the corrosive nature of fertiliser spreading, it is a testament to its engineering that an evolution of the 80’s vintage machines are still in operation.